rahul-verma/arjuna/docs/ArjunaFeaturesDoc.md

 ### Gui Namespace - Externalizing Locators

-After launching a `WebApp`, apart from basic browser operations, most of times an automated test finds and interacts with Gui elements.
+After launching a `GuiApp`, apart from basic browser operations, most of times an automated test finds and interacts with Gui elements.
 If locators can be externalized outside of the code, it has a significant impact on the maintainbility of the Gui test automation implementation.

 Externalizing of identifiers is built into Arjuna.
 The object which contains identification information and related meta-data of a Gui is referred to as `GuiNamespace (GNS)` in Arjuna.